filipevl/filipevl/README.md

 ## 📚 Recent Work

 1. **Fibonnaci Functions**: A repository with functions based on the fibbonaci sequence.
 Link to the project
+2. **Get api data react**: A simple react project that retrieve some api datas and show

 ## 📫 Get in Touch